 In 2013 the 'switch guarantee' was introduced to make it quick and easy to change your bank in the hope to break up the dominance of the 'big four' (RBS, HSBC, Lloyds and Barclays) and get better deals.

-The switch guarantee means that to shift over over all your money, payments and even close the old account all you need to do is fill out out a form when you apply for a new bank account.
+The switch guarantee means that to shift over all your money, payments and even close the old account all you need to do is fill out a form when you apply for a new bank account.
 Your new bank will do all the legwork of moving everything.

 It's still early days to see how much the switch guarantee has shaken up the current account market for the better, but in the year after the scheme was introduced there was a 276% increase in current account switches, meaning millions of people changed banks to get better deals.